Seminormal toric varieties: Introduction

 The article is organized as follows.
 In \Cref{SectionSemisaturatedMonoids} we present seminormal monoids and the theorem of Reid and Roberts.
 We choose to call them "semisaturated" monoids since normal toric varieties correspond to "saturated" monoids.
 Then we prove several necessary lemmas, which, in particular, extend remark 4.4 of \cite{REID2001703} and show that a seminormal affine monoid is completely characterized by a collection of groups associated to each of its faces.
 In \Cref{SectionSeminormalAffTorVar} we recall the role of normality in the theory of toric geometry and we present seminormal affine toric varieties.
 In \Cref{SectionGeneralTorVar} we prove the main theorem of the paper.
 We recall briefly, in \Cref{SubsecTeissierGonzPerez}, the construction of fans with associated monoids of Gonzales Perez and Teissier.
 Finally, in \Cref{SubsecFansWithAttachedGroups}, we introduce the notion of fans with attached groups which consists of a triple $(N,\Sigma,G)$ where $N$ is a lattice, $\Sigma$ is a fan of $N_{\R}$, and $G$ is a collection of groups $\{G_{\sigma}\}_{\sigma\in\Sigma}$ such that $G_0$ is the dual lattice of $N$ and, for every $\tau\prec\sigma$, the group $G_{\sigma}$ is a finite index subgroup of $G_{\tau}\cap\sigma^\perp$.
-Then we define the notion of morphisms of fans with attached groups and we show, for simplicial fans, that there is a well-defined functor between this category and the category of fans with attached semisaturated monoids.
-For a simplicial fan $(N,\Sigma,G)$ with attached groups, the functor associates to each face $\sigma\in \Sigma$ a semisaturated monoid $\Gamma_\sigma$ as follows
+Then we define the notion of morphisms of fans with attached groups and we show that there is a well-defined functor between this category and the category of fans with attached semisaturated monoids.
+For a fan $(N,\Sigma,G)$ with attached groups, the functor associates to each face $\sigma\in \Sigma$ a semisaturated monoid $\Gamma_\sigma$ as follows

-By showing that this functor is an equivalence of categories, we get the main theorem of this paper: \begin{rappel} There is an equivalence of categories between the category $\mathfrak{TorVar}^{sn}$ of seminormal orbifold toric varieties with a good action and the category $\mathfrak{Fan}^{gr}$ of (simplicial) fans with attached groups. \end{rappel}
+By showing that this functor is an equivalence of categories, we get the main theorem of this paper: \begin{rappel} There is an equivalence of categories between the category $\mathfrak{TorVar}^{sn}$ of seminormal toric varieties with a good action and the category $\mathfrak{Fan}^{gr}$ of fans with attached groups. \end{rappel}

-In all the paper, the varieties are taken over an algebraically closed field $\C$, the cones are supposed rational and simplicial (i.e. the toric varieties constructed from fans of such cones are orbifolds), the monoids will be commutative, cancellative and finitely generated (i.e. monoids $S$ which can be embedded in a finitely generated abelian group).
+In all the paper, the varieties are taken over any field $\k$, the cones are supposed rational, the monoids will be commutative, cancellative and finitely generated (i.e. monoids $S$ which can be embedded in a finitely generated abelian group).